-25-year-old cellist Sinéad O’Halloran is quickly establishing herself as one of Ireland’s most exciting young musicians.
-Co-founder and Artistic Director of the Ortús Chamber Music Festival, established in Cork in 2015, Sinéad is passionate about bringing together Irish and international musicians for concerts, education work and audience development in the wider community.
+Sinéad O’Halloran is quickly establishing herself as one of Ireland’s most exciting young musicians.
+Co-founder and Artistic Director of the Ortús Chamber Music Festival, established in Cork in 2016, Sinéad is passionate about bringing together Irish and international musicians for concerts, education work and audience development in the wider community.

 An avid chamber musician, Sinéad has performed at IMS Open Chamber Music (Prussia Cove), the West Cork Chamber Music Festival (Ireland), the opening of the Bozar Season (Brussels) and the 25th Anniversary of the Fall of the Berlin Wall.
 She is a member of the Laguna Quartet and the European Chamber Ensemble and has collaborated with musicians including Tasmin Little, Barry Douglas and the Vanbrugh String Quartet.
-In 2020 she will make her Wigmore Hall debut at the invitation of cellist Steven Isserlis, performing alongside Anthony Marwood and Dénes Várjon.
+In 2020 she will make her Wigmore Hall debut at the invitation of cellist Steven Isserlis, performing alongside Anthony Marwood, Timothy Ridout and Mishka Rushdie Momen.

 As a member of the European Union Youth Orchestra (EUYO) for seven years, she toured Europe, South America, the United Arab Emirates and the Caribbean.
 As Principal Cellist of EUYO she led the section at numerous high profile events, including the BBC Proms and The Armistice Day 100 Years Anniversary Ceremony, performing at the foot of the Arc de Triomphe during a ceremony marking the centenary of the end of World War I in front of 84 Heads of State and world leaders, and a live television audience of millions.
-At the invitation of Maestro Iván Fischer, she has spent the past year working intensively with Budapest Festival Orchestra, touring extensively and performing in some of the world’s finest concert halls, including Carnegie Hall, Philharmonie de Paris, Elbphilharmonie Hamburg and Het Concertgebouw.
+At the invitation of Maestro Iván Fischer, she is a regular guest with the Budapest Festival Orchestra, touring extensively and performing in some of the world’s finest concert halls, including Carnegie Hall, Philharmonie de Paris, Elbphilharmonie Hamburg and Het Concertgebouw.
 She has also performed with the Chamber Orchestra of Europe, Irish Chamber Orchestra, Spira Mirabilis, Georgian Chamber Orchestra and the iPalpiti Ensemble of International Laureates.
 She regularly plays under some of the world’s most renowned conductors, including Bernard Haitink, Gianandrea Noseda, Vladimir Ashkenazy, Jörg Widmann and Vasily Petrenko.

 Sinéad has had the pleasure of working with some of the world’s most respected cellists, including Ralph Kirshbaum, Lynn Harrell, Ivan Monighetti, Colin Carr, Raphael Wallfisch, Jérôme Pernoo, Alban Gerhardt, Natalie Clein, Thomas Demenga, Rafael Rosenfeld, Hannah Roberts, Emma Ferrand, David Strange, Cyrille , Péter Szabo, Antonio Lysy and Mike Block.
 As a chamber musician, she has received masterclasses from Xenia ensemble, the Danel, Kelemen, Zemlinsky, Alban Berg, Danish, Doric, Vanbrugh, Kamus, Prometeo, Delian, Jupiter, Carducci and Varese quartets as well as Emmanuel Borok, Hugh Maguire, Liudmila Giorgievski, Joaquin Achucarro, Alessio Bax, Greg Raden and Rohan de Saram.

 Recent international festival appearances include International Musician’s Seminar Prussia Cove (Cornwall, UK), Académie Ravel (Saint-Jean-du-Luz, France), Amsterdam Cello Biennale (the Netherlands) and Banff Summer Arts Festival (Alberta, Canada).
-She was recently selected as a Fellow for the 2020 Piatigorsky Cello Festival in LA, where she will work with Wolfgang Schmidt.
+She was selected as a Fellow for the 2020 Piatigorsky Cello Festival in LA to work with Wolfgang Emanuel Schmidt, which has unfortunately, like many projects, been postponed due to the current pandemic.

 Sinéad gratefully acknowledges support from the Arts Council of Ireland, Music Network, the Department of Culture, Heritage and the Gaeltacht, the Cork City Arts Office and Deutschlandstipendium.
 She currently plays on a Benjamin Banks cello c.
 1780.